aus-der-Technik/rest-server-dummy/README.md

 foo: bar
 ```

-## Spend a Sartoschi ##
+## Spend a Satoshi ##
-if you like this tool, spend a Sartoschi to this address:
+if you like this tool, spend a Satoshi to this address:

 ```
 1DtvkCh28zqarTEUHtxs7gWtutsv2Cnf9d